 Finally, he could see avoiding rejection was becoming a self-fulfilling prophecy of rejection.
 To find love, he’d better take charge.

-This is why when you meet a guy who is too nice, he has usually forgotten he is the leader.
+This is why when you meet a guy who is too nice, he has usually forgotten that he needs to lead.
 And guess what, you find him unattractive!
 So, you must let men be men and take the lead.
 Let a man pursue you.

 Promise You Won’t Take the Lead